Jamie's School Dinners

 Jamie's School Dinners is a four-episode documentary series that was broadcast on Channel 4 in the United Kingdom from 23 February to 16 March 2005.
 The series was recorded from Spring to Winter of 2004 and featured British celebrity chef Jamie Oliver attempting to improve the quality and nutritional value of school dinners at Kidbrooke School in the Royal Borough of Greenwich.
 Oliver's experience on the series led to a broader national campaign called Feed Me Better, aimed at improving school dinners throughout Britain.

 Kidbrooke School

 At Kidbrooke, Oliver first encountered the school's seemingly fearsome head dinner lady, Nora Sands.
-Although the two clashed frequently over matters from kitchen technique to workload, Nora eventually became Jamie's most ardent supporter throughout the series and the campaign.
+Despite frequent clashes over matters ranging from kitchen technique to workload, Sands eventually became Oliver's most ardent supporter throughout the series and the campaign.

-Oliver had his work cut out for him: firstly, the daily budget for school dinners was a mere 37 pence per child.
-Secondly, the students at the school were so used to eating processed junk food (such as deep fried meat products and chips) that Oliver faced a student rebellion when he banned junk food from the school.
+Oliver had his work cut out for him: firstly, the daily budget for school dinners was 37 pence per child.
+Secondly, the students at the school were so used to eating processed junk food (such as deep-fried meat products and chips) that Oliver faced a student rebellion when he banned junk food from the school.
 Thirdly, Oliver's unconventional ingredients and meal ideas startled the dinner ladies, increased their workload dramatically, and exceeded the allocated budget.